axeluhl/sailing-analytics/wiki/howto/onboarding.md

 - In "General ⇒ Content Types" select on CSS (Text ⇒ CSS) and add \*.gss in the lower file association list to get limited syntax highlighting and content assist in GSS files
 - In "General ⇒ Editors ⇒ Text Editors" check Insert Spaces for Tabs
 - In "General ⇒ Editors ⇒ Text Editors ⇒ Quick Diff" change the reference source from 'Version on Disk' to 'A Git Revision'.
 If you like other colours for marking diffs change them here.
 (Example: Changes = Yellow, Additions = Green, Deletions = Red)
+- If you'd like to be able to import official results from the Manage2Sail regatta management system: In Run/Debug ⇒ String Substitution add a variable ``MANAGE2SAIL_ACCESS_TOKEN``.
+Ask your team lead for the value of such an access token you can uses for testing.
+The variable is used by the "Sailing Server (No Proxy)" launch configuration. and maybe others.
 - In "GWT ⇒ Errors/Warnings" set "Missing SDK" to "Ignore"
 - In "GWT ⇒ GWT Settings ⇒ Add..." add the GWT SDK you downloaded and unpacked earlier
 - In "Java ⇒ Build Path ⇒ Classpath Variables" create a new classpath variable called `ANDROID_HOME`.
 Set its value to the installation location of your Android SDK, e.g., `C:\Users\'user'\AppData\Local\Android\Sdk` or `/usr/local/android-sdk-linux`.